Islamic State – West Africa Province: Organization

 In March 2019, IS's core group began to portray ISWAP as being responsible for all operations by pro-IS groups in West Africa.
 Accordingly, the Islamic State in the Greater Sahara (IS-GS) was formally put under ISWAP's command.
 ISWAP and IS-GS maintain logistical connections, but the former's actual influence on the latter is limited.
 IS-GS was later separated from ISWAP, becoming its own province.
 Regardless, ISWAP and IS-GS continued to cooperate through the al-Furqan Office in the General Directorate of Provinces.
-The al-Furqan Office is located in IS-GS territory, but headed by ranking ISWAP commander Abu Bakr ibn Muhammad ibn Ali al-Mainuki (alias "Abubakar Mainok").
+The al-Furqan Office is located in IS-GS territory, it was headed by Abu-Bilal al-Minuki until he was killed by a joint US-Nigeria operation in 2026.

 In general, ISWAP is known to maintain substantial contacts with IS's core group, although the exact extent of ties is debated among researchers.
 ISWAP aligns ideologically with IS, and has also adopted many of its technologies and tactics.
 ISWAP uses suicide vehicle-borne improvised explosive devices and drones typical for IS.
 Researchers consider these as proof of support and advice by IS members from Syria and Iraq.
 IS's core group has probably provided ISWAP with not just technical, but also financial aid.